markus-ebke/python-billiards/Notes.md

 Drag is a force similar to friction, but F is proportional to velocity^2 * size of ball, this is more complicated to integrate.
 We can still use time of impact calculation, but we need to take care of the reparameterisation.

-## Resetable simulation
-When making a change to `bld.balls_position` or `bld.balls_velocity`, recompute toi tables (whole table or just for a single ball if e.g. and index is given) and optionally reset bld.time to zero.

 # Misc
 - Particles with no radius are point particles